-- 10.1 Urgent action to address the climate emergency in a bipartisan manner to make clear, effective and unambiguous steps to avert a climate crisis in NSW under four priority areas: - a) reduction of Australia's carbon emissions through effective mitigation strategies; - b) planning for and adapting to a changing climate; - c) significant structural adjustment in businesses and communities which may arise from transitioning to a low carbon economy and adapting to the impacts of climate change; and - d) the provision of leadership and support for both councils and their communities. - 10.2 Ambitious but realistic policies and practices that promote council, community, industry and government commitment to renewable energy, energy conservation and energy efficiency. - 10.3 An integrated approach to climate change mitigation and adaptation strategies, including shared responsibility and collaboration across all levels of government, industry and the community. - 10.4 Long term consideration of climate change issues across all government functions and services. - 10.5 Carbon emission reduction measures through a market mechanism across all sectors of the economy including energy generation, mining, transport, waste, construction, buildings and agriculture. - 10.6 State Environmental Planning Policies that achieve improvements in liveability and sustainability of housing to: - a) ensure developments and precincts include measures to alleviate the urban heat island effect. - b) apply (or enable councils to apply) higher Building Sustainability Index (BASIX) targets and include other sustainability outcomes to improve housing stock resilience. - c) enable innovative approaches to community and public transport. - d) improve provisions to ensure the resilience of housing stock. - 10.7 A renewable energy target of 40% by 2025 to support investment and market confidence in renewable energy projects. - 10.8 Greater support to local government for coastal management especially in areas experiencing erosion exacerbated by state and federal infrastructure e.g. airports, ports and breakwaters. - 10.9 Other spheres of government to work with and support councils to build resilience to current and future climate risks on the community and businesses. - 10.10 Introducing a range of funding mechanisms that would allow councils to build climate resilience in their communities. - 10.11 A mandatory government reporting framework for climate risk exposure. - 10.12 Enable the uptake of zero and low carbon technologies including electric vehicles through appropriate investment, concessions and legislation. - 10.13 Retention of the uranium mining ban in NSW, and support for sustainable and clean energy and jobs solutions.
+- 10.1 Urgent action to address the climate emergency in a bipartisan manner to make clear, effective and unambiguous steps to avert a climate crisis in NSW under four priority areas: - Reduction of Australia's carbon emissions through effective mitigation strategies - b.
+Planning for and adapting to a changing climate - c.
+Significant structural adjustment in businesses and communities which may arise from transitioning to a low carbon economy and adapting to the impacts of climate change; and - d. the provision of leadership and support for both councils and their communities. - 10.2 Ambitious but realistic policies and practices that promote council, community, industry and government commitment to renewable energy, energy conservation and energy efficiency. - 10.3 An integrated approach to climate change mitigation and adaptation strategies, including shared responsibility and collaboration across all levels of government, industry and the community.

+10.4 Long term consideration of climate change issues across all government functions and services.

+- 10.5 Emission reduction measures through a market mechanism across all sectors of the economy including energy generation, mining, transport, waste, construction, buildings and agriculture. - 10.6 State Environmental Planning Policies that achieve improvements in liveability and sustainability of housing to: - a.
+Ensure developments and precincts include measures to alleviate the urban heat island effect - Apply (or enable councils to apply) higher Building Sustainability Index (BASIX) targets and include other sustainability outcomes to improve housing stock resilience - c.
+Enable innovative approaches to community and public transport - d.
+Improve provisions to ensure the resilience of housing stock under future climate scenarios. - 10.7 Support for investment and market confidence in renewable energy projects in metropolitan and regional areas to transition to net zero emissions by 2050. - 10.8 A roadmap to transition away from natural gas. - 10.9 Greater support to local government for coastal and estuary management especially in areas experiencing climate change or severe weather induced erosion.

+10 Climate Change

+- 10.10 Other spheres of government to work with and support councils to build resilience to current and future climate risks on the community and businesses, such as: - a.
+Introducing a range of funding mechanisms including a special purpose 1% increase in local government rates - b.
+Encouraging urban greening and the adoption of tree canopy targets across all urban areas with funding support from the NSW Government. - 10.1 A mandatory government reporting framework for climate risk exposure.

+- 10.12 Enable the uptake of zero and low carbon technologies including electric vehicles through appropriate investment, concessions and legislation. - 10.13 Retention of the uranium mining ban in NSW, and support for sustainable and clean energy and jobs solution.

-11. Waste and Recycling
+11 Waste & Recycling